fluentmigrator/documentation/articles/runners/dotnet-fm.md

 ### `-t|--target <TARGET_VERSION>`

-The specific version to migrate to.
+The specific version to migrate to (inclusive).

 # `migrate down`